hokiemft/starter-hello-world/content/home/homepage.md

 ## My Mission

-To promote connection, reflection, and perspective in clients and trainees.
+To help people not miss the forest for the trees.

 ## Specialties

-Systems Thinking, Counselor Education, Supervision
+Conversation, Systems Thinking, Pedagogy, Reflective Supervision

 ## Experience

 ### University of Mobile
 #### Assistant Professor of Marriage and Family Counseling • August 2016 - Current • Mobile, AL
-I teach and train students in the art of therapy and self-reflection.
+I teach and train graduate students in the art of therapy and self-reflection.

 ### Veterans Recovery Resources
 #### Therapist • November 2018 - Current • Mobile, AL